On our 40th anniversary we are most grateful to those who have made our last four decades possible. - Danelle Dann

-Given our activity in the EU, we were honoured to be granted assignments that place their respective focus on the theory behind our various banking endeavours.
+Given our activity in the E.U., we were honoured to be granted assignments that place their respective focus on the theory behind our various banking endeavours.
 A few searches, with their focus on 'self-similarity', were unique in scope for our firm at the time of their conclusion, thus bringing about a re-orientation of our firm's profile.
-While continuing to be privately owned, we have, at times profited by association with a completely independent Consultant-to-Interlangue, always someone with, if possible, more years of experience than us; furthermore, being invited, we have accepted some of our present-day clients' preference that we conduct our search from their respective locus, i.e. the University or Research Establishment/Denkfabrik in question.
+As of recent we have accepted some of our present-day clients' preference that we conduct our search from their respective locus, i.e. the University or Research Establishment/Denkfabrik in question.

-As the world economy continues to travel the harsh terrain of uncertainty, universities and banks alike are most interested in finding an explanation for current financial events, all the more so given the EU political climate.
+As the world economy continues to travel the harsh terrain of uncertainty, universities and banks alike are most interested in finding an explanation for current financial events, all the more so given the E.U. political climate.
 The global envelopment of this financial crisis/or crises requires, if not common denominators, a minimum of a financial 'genetic code' for the current market conditions.
 Our clients, while generally 'crisis-fatigued', are seeking a causality-generated explanation, one that may possibly be referenced in the future.
-The uniqueness of the environment coupled with thorny political issues conspire to dim whatever light there may be at the end of this particular tunnel.

-Our 36 years of un-interrupted activity in New York, experience now enhanced by assignments outside the U.S., and outside the previous disciplines covered, enable us to offer our clients a unique perspective: the now obvious results of successful or failing business scenarios.
-Key players or business models seen through the prizm of success or failure in the past, may offer a window into what may work and what may not.
+Our 40 years of uninterrupted activity in New York, experience now enhanced by assignments outside the U.S., and outside the previous disciplines covered, enable us to offer our clients a unique perspective: the now obvious results of successful or failing business scenarios.
+Key players or business models seen through the prism of success or failure in the past, may offer a window into what may work and what may not.
 Envisioning future business plans may be enhanced while scrutinising plans put into action in the past, be they successes or failures.